gerritonagoodday/google_translate/README.md

 This uses Google Translate API Version 2.0.
 Look out for a future version that uses Google Translate API V3.
 The translation quality is already very good compared to Version 1.0, but you should always manually check the resulting translation to avoid embarassment or offence.

+The output if sent to STDOUT.
+Here is what you can do with it in, say, the BASH shell:

+    ~ $ a=$(./google_translate.pl -q "Hello %s, my name is Jeff, the god of biscuits." -s en -t de 2>/dev/null) ~ $ printf "$a\n" Peter
+    Hallo Peter, mein Name ist Jeff, der Gott der Kekse.

 # SYNOPSIS